takesofficial/cissp/domain1.md

 ## 📉 Risk Management
 Identify threats, evaluate vulnerabilities, calculate business impact, and select proper responses.

-### 🔢 Risk Equation Variants
+### 🔢 Core Expressions
 Some sources express risk differently.
-All mean the same thing:
+All mean the same thing;
 - **Risk = Likelihood × Impact**
 - **Risk = Threat × Vulnerability × Asset Value**

+### 🔢 Quantitative
+**Think of this as "security math for babies."
+Everything you calculate here tells you HOW MUCH MONEY the company will lose.
+If you know the money, you know the risk.**

 ### 🔍 Qualitative
-Used when numbers are impossible or unnecessary.
+Used when numbers are impractical.

+- Delphi Method - anonymous expert rounds until consensus.
 - Brainstorming - group discussion to identify threats.
-- Delphi Method - anonymous expert rounds until consensus.
 - Heat Maps - visual likelihood vs impact.
 - Subjective Ranking - high/medium/low scoring based on expert judgment.

-### 🔢 Quantitative
-**Think of this as "security math for babies."
-Everything you calculate here tells you HOW MUCH MONEY the company will lose.
-If you know the money, you know the risk.**

 ---